dshomoye/dshomoye.github.io/content/blog/trying-rust-lang/index.md

 Rust is like C++, but it makes it *much less* painful to deal with memory management and safety by doing the hard work at **compile time**.
 Just thinking of the many times I got `segfault` writing C++ in college… yikes.
 This is where Rust shines - while remaining as efficient as C++.
 I say “efficient”, without any numbers but Google “Rust” and the first sentence should be “Performance.”
 (Literally, that one-word sentence).

 I have *attempted* to learn Rust before, but the first try left me very… confused.
 I was “fighting the borrow checker” (a key way Rust guarantees memory safety) so I sort of… ~~gave up~~ put it in the backlog - to later try again.
 Knowing that I wanted to do something (anything) with Rust, my first goal was finding out an “Hello World” program.
 It was mostly by chance, but I found [yew](https://yew.rs) on [the "realworld" repo](https://github.com/gothinkster/realworld).
 Yew is a framework for building web apps with Rust.
+I will not write about setting up Rust, the [rust documentation](https://doc.rust-lang.org/book/ch01-00-getting-started.html) is a great resource (and was always my go-to for getting questions answered)

 Yew was fairly straightforward to get started with.
 There’s a sample app in the documentation that I was able to run within minutes.
 The framework is component based so coming from mostly React, I felt at home - at least from a high level.
 Components have state and receive props from their parents.
 I highly recommend reading the yew docs if curious.
 The documentation is solid.
 (A very common theme in Rust-land).